Real Estate Investment Trusts (REITs): Build Wealth and Stability with REIT Investments

 According to data from the National Association of Real Estate Investment Trusts (NAREIT), the total market capitalization of the U.S. REIT industry was approximately $1.3 trillion as of December 2020.
 This highlights the significant size and importance of the REIT sector in the U.S. economy.

-In Canada, the REIT market has also experienced substantial growth in recent years.
+In Canada, the REIT market has also experienced substantial in recent years.
 According to the Canadian REIT Association, the total market capitalization of Canadian REITs reached $60 billion in 2020, with over 40 publicly traded REITs listed on the Toronto Stock Exchange.

 REITs have become a popular investment choice for both individual and institutional investors seeking exposure to the real estate market while benefiting from the liquidity and transparency of publicly traded securities.

 One of the key advantages of investing in REITs is the potential for attractive returns over the long term.
-Historical data has shown that REITs have outperformed other asset such as stocks and bonds over extended periods.
+Historical data has shown that REITs have outperformed other asset classes such as stocks and bonds over extended periods.

-For example, according to a study by NAREIT, U.S. equity REITs delivered an average annual total return of 11.4% from 1972 to 2020, outperforming the S&P 500 , which returned 10.7% annually over the same period.
+For example, according to a study by NAREIT, U.S. equity REITs delivered an average annual total return of 11.4% from 1972 to 2020, outperforming the S&P 500 Index, which returned 10.7% annually over the same period.
 This demonstrates the strong performance potential of REIT investments compared to traditional stocks.

 Similarly, Canadian REITs have also shown robust performance over the years.
 According to data from the Canadian REIT Association, Canadian REITs delivered an average annual total return of 9.7% from 2000 to 2020, outperforming Canadian equities, which returned 6.6% annually over the same period.